gloveboxes/OpenAI-Whisper-Transcriber-Sample/docs/docs/70-Summary.md

 # Finished

 Congratulations!
-You have successfully installed and run the Whisper Transcriber Service Sample 🎉
+You have successfully installed and run the Home Assistant and Whisper Transcriber Samples 🎉